-I am keen to ‘Come and Try’ Kayaking, to see if I like it
+I’m keen to try kayaking to see if I like it

 In most cases you will need to be aged 10 or above to be able to participate safely, although the main requirement is height – a kayak requires a certain amount of the body to be above the top of the cockpit in order to paddle.

-Prior to attending your session there’s some paperwork and it’s important this is all completed as otherwise we can’t allow anyone to take to the water.
-Before having to join the club, you can paddle twice more before having to take out membership.
+Prior to attending your Nomad Paddle Start Course there’s some paperwork and it’s important this is completed as otherwise we can’t allow anyone to take to the water.
+When you’ve completed this course you can paddle twice at our Sunday recreational sessions before having to take out membership.

-Canoeing is a water sport and with this in mind we have put together a useful guide for anyone planning to attend a ‘Come and Try it’ session, which you will be sent prior to attending the session.
+Canoeing is a water sport and with this in mind we’ve put together a useful guide for anyone taking a course, which you’ll be sent prior to attending.
 Getting wet is likely and a number of items of clothing / kit are recommended.
 If you’re unsure what to bring to keep you warm and safe, please email email@example.com for some advice.

-First year membership is pro rata, our Membership Officer will firstname.lastname@example.org advise of the exact rate (depending on the time of year you apply to join), our membership year runs April to March.
+First year membership cost is reduced pro-rata, depending on how long after the beginning of the year you apply to join.
+Our membership year runs from April to March.

 I wish to renew my NKC membership